- About DCC

 Don't drop your class without talking to your professor.
 Sometimes extra help is all that is needed.
 Sometimes it's possible to switch to a more appropriate class if you were misplaced.
 If you are really sure that dropping your class is the best thing to do, you must turn in the chemistry key to the lab assistants and go to the registrar's office to drop the class.

-You must check-out of your lab drawer and turn in your chemistry key by bringing it to Jenni or Kevin at the lab.
+You must check out of your lab drawer and turn in your chemistry key by bringing it to the staff at the lab.
 Please do this as soon as possible, before you forget or lose your key.
-There is a $10 fine if you don't check out your drawer and a $20 fine if you lose your key.
+There is a $10 fine if you don't check out your drawer and a $25 fine if you lose your key.
 Please do not give your key to Security or the Registrar’s Office.

 You need to bring the key to Washington 236 to check out of your lab drawer.
-If you have any problems with this, contact Jenni or Kevin.
+If you have any problems with this, contact the lab staff.
 Please do not give your key to Security or the Registrar’s Office.

 Tutoring is free for DCC students.
-Contact the Student Academic Success Center.
-There you will fill out a form and then they will place you with a tutor.
-Copies of the forms are available in the lab or in their office (Hudson 315).
+Learn more here.
 Tutoring is also available at the Math and Science Center.
 In addition, some students may be eligible for tutoring from CSTEP.
-Jenni and Kevin are also able to answer questions when they have time.
+Lab staff are also able to answer questions when they have time.

 This will not be an acceptable excuse for missing lab or pre-lab assignments.
 See the lab assistants.
 We have a few extra copies of the manual.